Klopp's contract extension the best possible Christmas present for Liverpool | Goal.com

 Momentum may have failed miserably at the UK General Election, but it is building rapidly on the red half of Merseyside.
 Liverpool, it seems, are ready to conquer the world.

 “There can be no better place than this,” Klopp said, with some justification.
-On and off the field, the club continues to move forward at a rate of knots.
+On and off the field, the club continue to move forward at a rate of knots.

-The team, guided expertly by Klopp and his staff, sits eight points clear at the top of the Premier League, perfectly placed to end a three-decade wait for a league title.
+The team, guided expertly by Klopp and his staff, sit eight points clear at the top of the Premier League, perfectly placed to end a three-decade wait for a league title.

 Their defence of the Champions League moved forward with victory in Salzburg in midweek, they remain in both domestic cup competitions, while next week they can become Club World Champions for the first time in their history.